jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

   fun test(@ForAll aString: @AlphaChars String) { ... }
   ```

-  The one important exception is `@ForAll` which must always precede the parameter.
+  Mind that `@ForAll` must always precede the parameter, though!

 - Grouping - aka nesting - of test container classes requires the `inner` modifier.
   The reason is that nested classes without `inner` are considered to be `static`